 Eating Healthy with Bonnie Bernstein: Fueling Up On the Road!

-As someone who lives half her life out of a suitcase, I’m all too familiar with the challenges of eating healthy on the road.
+As someone who lives half her life out of a suitcase, I’m all too familiar with the challenges of eating healthy on the road, especially around the holidays when routines may fall by the wayside.
 The good news is, it can be a cinch if you plan ahead and stay focused.

 Here are some tips to snack on:

-- Instead of baked goods, try a healthy bar loaded with nuts (Brands with dark chocolate options are my favorite!)
+- Try a healthy bar loaded with nuts (Brands with dark chocolate options are my favorite!)

-- Ice cream substitute: Greek yogurt is a fabulous option (and the high concentration of protein will fill you up).
-Top it off with almonds or walnuts and some berries and you won’t miss the ice cream sundae a bit!
+- Greek yogurt contains a high concentration of protein and calcium that will be sure to fill you up.
+Top it off with almonds or walnuts and some berries!

 BYO, Snacks Edition